scmata/first-hugo-site/content/projects/big-bang-competition/index.md

 {{< figure src="cover1.png"  width="600" caption="Visualisation of the shot tracker system">}}

-In my last year of high school over a couple of months in 2021 I designed a system for tracking a player's basketball shooting percentages at different positions on the court.
+In my last year of high school over 5 weeks in 2021 I designed a system for tracking a player's basketball shooting percentages at different positions on the court.
 The inspiration for this came from my interest in basketball, desire to learn more practical engineering before my university course and inspiration from popular engineering creators.
+Furthermore, I saw how analytics is useful for performance and engagement in sports such as running and weightlifting, and I wanted to bring this experience to basketball.

-Additionally, I entered it into the 2021 Big Bang competition and won a scholarship to attend the 61st London International Youth Science Forum.
+I entered this project into the 2021 Big Bang competition and won a scholarship to attend the 61st London International Youth Science Forum.
 This project was a lot of fun, and I learnt a lot about each stage of the project lifecycle while working with a very small budget.
 Four years of experience and an engineering degree later, I see how every part of the process could be improved.
 We'll see if I revisit it...

 <!--